FortiFlex Workshop

 Tip

-In most situations, the only variables you’ll need to modify are the api_user and api_password.
+In most situations, the only variables you’ll need to modify are the api_user, api_password, and accountId.
 You will notice the access_tokens populate as you launch different API requests

 • We’ve set up the FortiCloud Postman collection to automate the authentication process and store the access token for use in subsequent requests